 Relax in mud baths, which are said to eliminate toxins while also exfoliating the skin.
 These spa treatments are unlike anything else you’ve ever had.

-It’s no surprise that Los Angeles celebrities and entertainment industry professionals come here to relax, find privacy, and get well.
+It’s no surprise that Los Angeles and San Diego celebrities and entertainment industry professionals come here to relax, find privacy, and get well.

 See Related: Best Vacations with Minimal Walking